vitessio/enhancements/veps/vep-4.md

 These two issues are somewhat entangled with each other, and are some of the primary motivations, in addition to overall binary size, raised in a more general binary structure RFC in [vitessio/vitess#7471].

+## tl;dr

+1. Deprecate flag usages that are incompatible with `pflag`.
+1. Switch to `pflag`.
+1. Code refactor to encapsulate flag-backed variables.
+1. Adopt `viper`.

 ## Open Questions

 1. The changes in phases 1 and 2 _can_ break existing scripts.